m451h/ehr_nlp_llm_chatbot/API_DOCUMENTATION.md

 **GET** `/api/chat/sessions`

-Get a list of all chat sessions (for sidebar/history display).
-This endpoint returns a summary of all sessions, sorted by most recently updated first.
+Get a list of all chat sessions for the current user (for sidebar/history display).
+This endpoint returns a summary of sessions belonging to the authenticated user, sorted by most recently updated first.

+**Required Headers:**
+- `X-User-ID`: 13-digit integer user ID

 **Response:**
 ```json